mdekauwe/CABLE_benchmarking/docs/user_guide/config_options.md

 [`path`](#+realisation.path){ #+realisation.path }

-: **Default:** _required option, no default_. :octicons-dash-24: The path of the branch relative to the SVN root of the CABLE repository (`https://trac.nci.org.au/svn/cable`).
+: **Default:** _required key, no default_. :octicons-dash-24: The path of the branch relative to the SVN root of the CABLE repository (`https://trac.nci.org.au/svn/cable`).

 ```yaml
 realisations: [